drummer1992/sito/README.md

 #### `object.shape(obj: object): ObjectValidator`

-You can also pass a shape to the object constructor.
+You can define the shape of an object.

 ```js
 object().shape({